 NO PROBLEM!
 We still need YOUR help to survey.
 You can help by hiking with a phone loaded with iNaturalist, a free app that is designed to record the location you found an organism and document what you found by taking a picture.
 If you don’t know the name of the plant or animal just leave the ID blank and scientists will review it and identify it based on the pictures you took.
 OR you can join us on a guided survey hike led by an expert/scientist and help to look for whichever organism is the topic of the hike.
 Also, if you just want to come and see what all the fuss is about we will have a tent set up all day Saturday with specimens that have been collected by scientists so you can see the animals within the park up close and personal.
 During the Biodiversity Fair we will have vendors with live animals and samples from native species in Louisiana and great touch activities for kids.

 Do I need to register?

-Yes and No. You do not need to register if you plan to come and survey on your own or to listen to Scientist Speed Sessions, but we do ask that you register in advance for our guided hiking programs.
+Yes and No. You do not need to register if you plan to come and survey on your own or to attend the Biodiversity Fair, but we do ask that you register in advance for our guided hiking programs.
 Guided hikes led by scientists or experts can be found at the link below.
 If you are a scientist, volunteer or vendor please visit the “Information for Scientists/Experts and Volunteers Section” for more information about your role.

 Bioblitz Activity Descriptions